Back to blog

 Target intent: informational.

-Outline a 1500-word blog post with H1, 5 H2s, 2-3 H3 per H2.
+Outline a 1,500-word blog post with one H1, five H2s, and 2-3 H3s per H2.

 3. Meta description rewriter

-Target query: "[query starting with what/how/why]".
+Target query: "[query starting with what / how / why]".

-Then provide 3 bullet points of supporting context.
+bullet points of supporting context underneath.

 5. Title tag A/B variants

-Generate 10 title tag variants for "[topic]" targeting "[keyword]".
+Generate 10 title-tag variants for "[topic]" targeting "[keyword]".

-Constraints: 50-60 chars, primary keyword in first 35 chars,
+Constraints: 50-60 characters, primary keyword in the first 35 characters,

 4 benefit-focused.
-Rank by predicted CTR.
+Rank all 10 by predicted click-through rate.

 6. Internal linking suggestions

-Given this list of 20 published posts: [paste titles].
+Here are 20 published posts: [paste titles].

 source post, target post, suggested anchor text, rationale.